 What is a simultaneous kidney-pancreas transplant (SKP)?

-This type of transplant treats both kidney failure and diabetes because the new organs replace the function of the failed kidney and the pancreas.
 The first successful kidney-pancreas transplant in the United States took place in 1966.
 Since then, many of these operations take place each year.
-In 2012, about 800 were done at transplant centers in the United States.
+In 2015, about 700 were done at transplant centers in the United States.

 Adults who have kidney failure because of type 1 diabetes are possible candidates for a kidney-pancreas transplant.
 In type 1 diabetes, the pancreas does not make enough insulin, a hormone that controls the blood sugar level in your body.
 The transplanted pancreas can make insulin and correct this type of diabetes.

-Which patients may not be considered for SKP transplantation?
+Which patients may not be considered for kidney-pancreas transplantation?

 A kidney-pancreas transplant is usually NOT an option in a person with: